-Currently, patients are being treated with taliglucerase alfa on a commercial basis in the United States, Brazil, Chile and Israel.
-In addition, taliglucerase alfa is currently being provided to Gaucher patients under special access agreements or named patient provisions in other countries.
+Currently, patients are being treated with taliglucerase alfa on a commercial basis mainly in the United States, Brazil, Chile and Israel.

 In addition to taliglucerase alfa, the Company is working on the development of certain other products using ProCellEx.

 NOTE 1 - SIGNIFICANT ACCOUNTING POLICIES (continued):